 M.F.A.
 Towson University; B.A., University of Texas at El Paso

 As an actor some of Scott’s credits include the 1996-97 national and international tours of The Sound of Music (Rolf), starring Marie Osmond and featured as part of the 100 Days of Wonder as Hong Kong returned to Chinese sovereignty; Ziggy in Tycoon, at the John Houseman & Douglas Fairbanks Theaters; Ali/PJ in Vampire Lesbians of Sodom at The Duplex; The Lisbon Traviata (Mike), Cabaret (Cliff), The Baltimore Waltz (Carl), A Midsummer Night's Dream (Demetrius & Oberon), and Camelot (Arthur & Lancelot), as well as, 14 productions with UDT, including: Into the Woods (Baker), Metropolis (Steven), Blood Brothers (Edward), City of Angels (Stine), Joseph . . .
 Dreamcoat (Joseph – 10th Anniversary Production), Guys & Dolls (Nathan Detroit), and Oklahoma!
 (Curly); Concert credits include: An Evening with Tim Rice with Sir Tim Rice and the 2003 concert of Jesus Christ Superstar starring original cast member Yvonne Elliman, again featuring Sir Tim Rice.

-Scott Co-founded and served as Artistic Director of Curtain Call Productions, 1998-present.
-CCP credits include Co-producing with Towson University, directing and designing the world premiere of the new musical Lindbergh Baby Kidnapped at Baltimore's Theatre Project, featured in TCG's American Theatre's January 2002 musicals issue; directing the world premiere reading of the new musical Deceptions: Wind of Change at the Audrey Herman Spotlighters; producing/directing CCP educational wing, Summer on Stage's production of the musical revue As Thousands Cheer and outdoor A Midsummer Night’s Dream.
+Scott Co-founded and served as Artistic Director of Curtain Call Productions, 1998-2008.
+His CCP credits include Co-producing with Towson University, directing and designing the world premiere production of the new musical Lindbergh Baby Kidnapped at Baltimore's Theatre Project, featured in TCG’s American Theatre’s January 2002 musicals issue; directing the world premiere reading of the new musical Deceptions: Wind of Change at the Audrey Herman Spotlighters; producing/directing CCP educational wing, Summer on Stage’s production of the musical revue As Thousands Cheer and an outdoor production of A Midsummer Night’s Dream.
 Scott directed a 2008 CCP benefit concert of William Finn’s Elegies: A Song Cycle at IWU’s Evelyn Chapel.